 If you plant seeds and haven’t seen anything in a few weeks, take a look at that particular seed’s ideal conditions.
 Does it need more light?
 Does it need more heat?
 Did you bury the seed too deep or not deep enough?
 Changing the conditions to suit the seed may result in that long-awaited seedling.

-What seeds grow best indoors?
+Which seeds grow best indoors?

-It’s possible to grow a variety of seeds indoors with the right conditions.
+It’s possible to grow a variety of seeds indoors under the right conditions.
 However, a few are particularly suited to indoor starts.
 If this is your first time trying to sprout a seed, you might try:

 - Coleus